Montagnana

 Montagnana is a town and comune in the province of Padova, in Veneto (northern Italy).
 Neighbouring communes are Borgo Veneto, Casale di Scodosia, Urbana, Bevilacqua, Pojana Maggiore, Pressana, Minerbe and Roveredo di Guà.
 As of 2017, the population of Montagnana is 9120.
-The town was awarded with the Bandiera arancione and is part of the I Borghi più belli d'Italia association.
+The town was awarded with the Bandiera arancione and is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").